Survivors of Hurricane Ida

 Thank you for socks for women and children's shelter in Florida

 Hurricane Harvey 2017

 "Thank you!
 The shelter needed socks.
 Babies and elderly feet were cold."

 Restoration Team, Baton Rouge

-"My coach encouraged us to help others and I want to help people who need help."
+I want to help people who are in need of help."